Misericordia University: Athletics

 Misericordia University teams are nicknamed the Cougars, and currently compete in the NCAA Division III, Eastern College Athletic Conference and the MAC Freedom within the Middle Atlantic Conferences.
-Women's sports include basketball, soccer, field hockey, volleyball, swimming, softball, cross-country, cheerleading, lacrosse, tennis, track and field and wrestling.
+Women's sports include basketball, soccer, STUNT, field hockey, volleyball, swimming, softball, cross-country, cheerleading, lacrosse, tennis, track and field and wrestling.
 Men's sports include basketball, football, soccer, swimming, cross-country, baseball, golf, lacrosse, tennis, track and field, volleyball, ice hockey and wrestling.

 The Cougars won the 2024 NCAA Division III baseball tournament for their first national championship.

+The Cougar STUNT program was started in 2024, and qualified for the National Tournament in both 2025 and 2026.

 The school has had an athletics program since 1932, when it introduced intramural sports.